klouderone/therhinopad/README.md

 <br>

 If you have an OLED or Nice!View display, you can solder these on here.
 If using an OLED display, make sure that it is socketed correctly.
 The VCC through hole is the middle hole.
 The Picture below shows the correct way.
+The socket should usually come with your display.
+The correct socket for the OLED is a 1x4p PH5 Box header socket https://www.aliexpress.com/item/4000147221999.html.
+You should be able to find this at your local electronics store.

 <img width="1085" alt="Screenshot 2024-03-26 012811" src="https://github.com/klouderone/therhinopad/assets/136342173/2864f1aa-34e5-4a99-8793-9dee23dcb66e">